 Following from here, my question is for Aurélie: At the end of the workshop you shared some of your sound works with us, including an amazing piece that you called your ‘audio passport’, made from field recordings in Rwanda.
 Along with the layers of animal sounds, percussive music and other environmental voices, there was also the scratchy sounds of the recording apparatus, constantly reminding us that these impressions are not unmediated.
 Your microphone in this work doesn’t just capture other voices, it also has its own voice, which contributes to the polyphonic arrangement.
 I’m really interested in this decision to put these recording apparatus sounds inside the work, rather than edit them to the outside.
 Is this important to you, in terms of your

 FR: Dear Aurélie, thanks for your question.
 One might say, that fundamentally a community living outside their place of origin, is a diasporic community.
 Or at least that is the definition of the term.
 But its etymology points at something different: dispersion.
-Dispersion implies quite the opposite, that of a movement towards one specific point.
+Dispersion implies quite the opposite of a movement towards one specific point that could be called an origin.
 This origin, which a community calls its own, does not really exist, or it does in a way, and it is mainly a privilege.
 A proper origin, it could be argued, is an artifact that needs to be certified by some authority, something created through the violent mechanism of dividing an inside from an outside – and therefore, insiders from outsiders.

 It seems to me that the notion of community cannot do without the idea of origin.
-But if a community can call something its origin, it is because of a violence that institutes the privilege of being able to know and inhabit one own’s place of origin, meaning, of not having been displaced.
-It is the power of a voice that raises above others, to point at someone else as an outsider and expel them, in turn constituting itself as a ‘self’ situated in the realm of interiority, in the absence of exteriority.
+It is constituted is the power of a voice that raises above others, to point at someone else as an outsider and expel them, in turn constituting itself as a ‘self’ situated in the realm of interiority, in the absence of exteriority.

 FR: Sissel, in traditional linguistic approaches, communication happens when recognition and understanding is reached.
 In theory, this is possible in symbolic languages, however, I personally consider false the idea that everyone in a society shares certain contractual values, and therefore can discuss matters in the public sphere,